-Osteoporosis is a skeletal condition of compromised bone strength accompanied by an increased risk of fracture 1.
-Bone strength reflects both bone density and bone quality.
-According to the International Society for Clinical Densitometry, osteoporosis in the pediatric population is defined as the presence of both a clinically significant fracture history and a bone mineral density (BMD) Z-score ≤ -2.0.
+Osteoporosis is a skeletal condition of compromised bone strength accompanied by an increased risk of fracture.1 Bone strength reflects both bone density, size and bone quality with the latter affected by microarchitecture, bone remodeling and mineralization.2 In contrast to adults, osteoporosis in the pediatric population should not be made solely on densitometry.
+According to the International Society for Clinical Densitometry, pediatric osteoporosis is defined as the presence of one or more vertebral fractures not associated with either localized disease or significant trauma or both a clinically significant fracture history and a bone mineral density (BMD) Z-score ≤ -2.0.
 A clinically significant fracture history includes:

 Two or more long bone fractures by the age of 10 years

-Three or more long bone fractures by the age of 19 years 2.
+Three or more long bone fractures by the age of 19 years.3

 Primary osteoporosis in the pediatric population occurs due to an intrinsic skeletal defect of genetic or idiopathic origin.
-Osteogenesis Imperfecta (OI) is the most common condition, with an incidence of 1 in 25,000 births 3.
+Osteogenesis Imperfecta (OI) is the most common condition, with an incidence of 1 in 25,000 births.4 Other causes include Idiopathic Juvenile Osteoporosis and Osteoporosis-pseudoglioma syndrome.2

-Secondary osteoporosis in children is due to either the effects of a chronic disease process on the skeleton or its treatment.
-With medical advances resulting in improved survival rates and long-term outcomes, complications such as secondary osteoporosis are on the rise in children with chronic diseases 3.
+Secondary osteoporosis in children is due to either the effects of a chronic disease process or it’s treatment, including immobility, on the skeleton.
+With medical advances resulting in improved survival rates and long-term outcomes, complications such as secondary osteoporosis are on the rise in children with chronic diseases.4 Glucocorticoid use and the underlying inflammatory conditions often being treated by this medication class are among the most common contributors to secondary osteoporosis.5

 Epidemiology including risk factors and primary prevention

 In healthy children, 80% of fractures occur in the upper extremities.
-Risk factors for fractures include age, gender, previous fractures, genetic predisposition, poor nutrition, total body mass, vigorous physical activity and, equally, lack of physical activity 3.
+Risk factors for fractures include age, gender, previous fractures, genetic predisposition, poor nutrition, total body mass, vigorous physical activity and, equally, lack of physical activity.4

 In non-ambulatory, disabled children, 70% of fractures are in the lower extremities, with over 50% occurring at the distal femur.
-Prevalence of osteoporosis in children with cerebral palsy (CP) is up to 50%.
-CP) is the most common chronic pediatric disability associated with pediatric osteoporosis.
-The prevalence of osteoporosis in children with CP is up to 50%, and the annual fracture rate in patients with CP is approximately 5%, double that of a normal age-matched population 4.
-Osteoporosis associated with chronic disease is often secondary to limited mobility, lack of weight-bearing activity, reduced muscle strength, endocrinologic disorders, limited sunlight exposure, poor nutrition, and use of certain medications.
+Cerebral Palsy (CP) is the most common chronic pediatric disability associated with pediatric osteoporosis.
+The prevalence of osteoporosis in children with CP is up to 50%, and the annual fracture rate in patients with CP is approximately 5%, double that of a normal age-matched population.6 Osteoporosis associated with chronic disease is often secondary to limited mobility, lack of weight-bearing activity, reduced muscle strength, endocrinologic disorders, limited sunlight exposure, poor nutrition, and use of certain medications.

-Mechanical stress on bone is needed to stimulate osteoblasts to create bone; after all, bones adjust their strength in proportion to the stress placed upon them.
-Consequently, children with disabilities often have smaller, thinner bones with lower cortical mass due to reduced mechanical stress and weight bearing.
+Mechanical stress on bone is needed to stimulate osteoblasts to create bone as bones adjust their strength in proportion to the stress placed upon them.
+Peak childhood bone mass and quality dictates adult bone strength.
+Consequently, children with disabilities often have smaller, thinner bones with lower cortical mass due to reduced mechanical stress and weight bearing leading to increased fracture risk across the lifespan.5,13

-In addition to mechanical stress, vitamin D and calcium are essential to maintaining bone health and strength; low calcium and vitamin D levels lead to reduced bone density and sometimes excessive osteoclast activity 10,11.
-Children with disabilities are at increased risk for low calcium and vitamin D due to poor nutrition, oral motor feeding difficulties, gastrointestinal malabsorption, and limited sunlight exposure.
-Overall, the presence of malnutrition increases the likelihood of low BMD by nine-fold 12.
+In addition to mechanical stress, vitamin D and calcium are essential to maintaining bone health and strength; low calcium and vitamin D levels lead to reduced bone density and sometimes excessive osteoclast activity.15,16 Children with disabilities are at increased risk for low calcium and vitamin D due to poor nutrition, oral motor feeding difficulties, gastrointestinal malabsorption, and limited sunlight exposure.
+Overall, the presence of malnutrition increases the likelihood of low BMD by nine-fold.17

 Finally, endocrinologic disorders, such as hypogonadism, hyperthyroidism, hyperparathyroidism, and growth hormone deficiency, which are more prevalent in children with chronic diseases, also negatively impact bone mass development by increasing bone resorption.